rockinblocks/rockinblocks/sites/gatsby/rockinblocks/src/content/docs/v0/blocks.md

 type: document
 ---

+## What is a block?

 A **block** can be defined as simply a section of a website.
 Blocks can range in functionality, from simply displaying a heading and some content, to allowing users to submit a form or checkout from an ecommerce store.

+## What is Rockin' Blocks?

 **Rockin' Blocks** allows developers to easily create, develop, test, maintain, and share these blocks.
+This documentation will take you through the creation of your first block: a simple call-to-action block that can be used throughout all of your Rockin' Blocks Javascript applications.